Eamonn Meaney Counselling & Psychotherapy

 • Addiction

 It is important to note that some of the factors listed above may be a symptom rather than a cause of self-harm.
 Self-harm is used as a safety valve to release high levels of emotional pressure.
 Young people often feel that the pain accessed during this process enables them to feel more alive than the ‘numbness’ or ‘dead inside’ feelings of everyday life.
-These acts can also constitute a way of self-punishment when feeling overwhelmed by emotions of guilt or shame, or for some it is a vehicle to communicate their unhappiness and desire for help.
-Elsewhere for others it simply allows them to feel a sense of control over one aspect of their lives, when experiencing feelings of helplessness and hopelessness about all remaining facets of their existence.
+These acts can also constitute a way of self-punishment when feeling overwhelmed by emotions of guilt or shame, or for some it is a vehicle to communicate their unhappiness, and desire for help.
+Elsewhere, for others it simply allows them to feel a sense of control over one aspect of their lives, when experiencing feelings of helplessness and hopelessness about all remaining facets of their existence.

-Seeking and accepting support is a strength and not a weakness so please feel free to contact me to take the next step.
+Seeking support is a strength and not a weakness!

 ”…people who harm themselves as a way of relieving distress (through cutting, for example) might be compelled to this as a coping and suicide prevention strategy.
 They are likely to continue to need to do this until they receive appropriate and sufficient psychotherapeutic interventions and support.”